VenTuraa/xflow_test/README.md

 ### Scenes and Setup
 - Scenes:
-  - `ShopScene` — list of bundles, resource header.
+  - `ShopScene` - list of bundles, resource header.
-  - `BundleDetailScene` — full‑screen single card with back button.
+  - `BundleDetailScene` - full-screen single card with back button.
 - Ensure both scenes are added to Build Settings.
 - Create assets in Editor:
-  - `Shop/SO/ShopInventory` — reference created `Shop/Bundle` assets.
+  - `Shop/SO/ShopInventory` - reference created `Shop/Bundle` assets.
-  - `Shop/SO/Bundle` — fill `Costs`/`Rewards` lists with bricks from domain folders.
+  - `Shop/SO/Bundle` - fill `Costs`/`Rewards` lists with bricks from domain folders.

-### Conventions & Notes
-- Singletons are used for simplicity (player is unique).
-Replaceable with DI if needed.
-- `PlayerData` is intentionally generic; adding domains does not modify `Core`.
-- Each class/interface lives in its own file inside its domain folder.
-- Minor naming consistency to consider: name the VIP cost class `VIPCost` (currently `VipCost`), and rename file `IBundleCostReward.cs` → `BundleCostReward.cs` to match the type name.

-### Dependencies (asmdef)
+### My Recommendations/Improvements
-- `Core` → UnityEngine (TMP/UGUI referenced by other assemblies where needed).
-- `Shop`, `Gold`, `Health`, `Location`, `VIP` → reference `Core` only; no lateral references.

-This layout satisfies the requirements: domain isolation, flexible bundle composition, simulated backend delay, real‑time re‑evaluation of purchase availability after resource changes, and Editor‑driven configuration via ScriptableObjects.
+- I prefer to use UniTask for async operations (instead of IEnumerator) for better async/await composition, fewer allocations, and clearer error/cancellation handling.
+- Introduce a DI solution (e.g., Zenject/Extenject or a lightweight custom container) to compose `ShopInventory`, `Rewards`, and services outside business logic, improving testability and extensibility.